sebastian-altamirano/setup-scripts/CONTRIBUTING.md

 ## VSCode configuration

-Ubuntu dotfiles have a VSCode workspace that you must use, it configures formatting, linting, testing and other things.
-To use it open [`.vscode/ubuntu.code-workspace`](.vscode/ubuntu.code-workspace) with VSCode.
+Use `.vscode/dotfiles.code-workspace` at all times, this workspace configures formatting, debugging, linting, testing and other things.